yowainwright/codependence/.github/ACTION.md

     version: 1.24.5
 ```

-The Action installs exact Bun, npm, pnpm, Yarn, Go, or uv versions for selected
+The Action installs exact Bun, npm, pnpm, Yarn, Go, Rust, or uv versions for
-targets.
+selected targets.
 Docker and GitHub Actions targets do not accept `version`.
-Docker
-`ARG`-backed image tags are updated through their default value.
-Unversioned or
+Docker `ARG`-backed image tags are updated through their default value.
-URL-based Python requirements remain skipped.
+Unversioned or URL-based Python requirements remain skipped.

 ### Create a pull request